 So when I shared details of what I was going through, I received a lot of support from those in my community and it actually made me feel more connected.
 And now that it has been 9 months later, I find that by me sharing my story, I have connected with people even more.
 I've had people reach out to me asking for advice in the aftermath of their breakup.
 They wanted to know how to deal with the loneliness and hurt.
 I am not an expert by any means, but I went through it and that is something that is almost more important.
 I knew that sharing about my breakup was important but didn't realize at the time just how important it was.
 Now, I see it and I am grateful that I shared.
 If you want to read about how I practiced self care after that breakup, you can check it out here!

 Ok, back to the recipe!
 I tend to get sidetracked whenever I start writing about a recipe.
 No matter what the "rules" are for writing, I can't write a blog post that is solely about the food or the recipe.
 I like sharing more than that and getting a bit more personal.
 If you don't, no worries, you can always just scroll right up until this point haha.

 These savory oatmeal muffins are really easy to make and are quite delicious.
 If you are new to the whole savory oatmeal idea, you NEED to change that!
-You can check out my savory oatmeal recipe right here.
 Honestly, I almost prefer savory oats to sweet ones most times.
-Once you’ve got your ingredients prepped, this whole recipe takes under 10 minutes to whip up.
+Once you've got your ingredients prepped, this whole recipe takes under 10 minutes to whip up.

 I hope you enjoy these savory oatmeal muffins as much as I do.
 If you make them, please let me know by tagging me on Instagram, or sharing a comment and rating below!